SerialDescriptor

 Serial descriptor API operates with children indices.
 For the fixed-size structures, such as regular classes, index is represented by a value in the range from zero to elementsCount and represent and index of the property in this class.
 Consequently, primitives do not have children and their element count is zero.

-For collections and maps indices don't have fixed bound.
+For collections and maps indices do not have a fixed bound.
 Regular collections descriptors usually have one element (T, maps have two, one for keys and one for values), but potentially unlimited number of actual children values.
-Valid indices range is not known statically and implementations of such descriptor should provide consistent and unbounded names and indices.
+Valid indices range is not known statically, and implementations of such a descriptor should provide consistent and unbounded names and indices.

 Thread-safety and mutability